Bavaria 49 - Stiff Worm Gear

 The little wheel that you turn to set the course is usually very stiff (and getting stiffer with time), to the point that it is impossible to use the line in order to spin the wheel and set the course. the line just slips off, even by hand it seems very stiff.
 When the course is set, the vane works very smoothly, no stiffness or jamming in any other part of the mechanism.

-For a while I though that maybe some salt and dust must have stiffened it, even after removal and cleaning, the stiffness doesn’t go away.
+For a while I thought that maybe some salt and dust must have stiffened it, even after removal and cleaning, the stiffness doesn’t go away.

 Could it be that the plastic material expands from the sun? have you had this problem before?